railslove/ebicsbox/README.md

   $ ENVIRONMENT=test bundle exec bin/migrate
 ```

+### Error Tracking

+The ebicsbox enables sentry as the error tracking software of choice.
+Simply define `SENTRY_DNS` via an environment
+variable to enable error tracking in production mode

 ### Documentation

 Our goal is to provide an always up-to-date documentation from within the app.